cdevroe/unmark/readme.md

 ### Importing bookmarks

-Unmark currently supports importing from Unmark's hosted version, any self-hosted version of Unmark, Readability, Pinboard, Delicious, and many other services.
+Unmark currently supports importing from Unmark's hosted version, any self-hosted version of Unmark, Readability, Pinboard, Delicious, Pocket and many other services.
 However, to ensure this works properly be sure that your PHP.ini file's "max_upload_size" setting is larger than the file you're trying to import.

 ## How to contribute to Unmark